killermann/ipm/content/articles/why-we-wont-defund-police.md

 Based on everything I said above regarding social media silos and pluralistic ignorance, some alarm bells might be ringing for you.

 "How can we know if The Community gives us permission?
 Or supports a particular policy?
-Or doesn't?", are all reasonable questions to be asking.
+Or doesn't?" are all reasonable questions to be asking.
 It would be helpful if every statement of "THIS GROUP WANTS YOU TO DO THIS" was paired with blaring sirens.

 But that's not even the element of this disaster I want to draw you attention to here.